 4. Lodge Cast Iron Camp Dutch Oven, 6 quart

-Its cast-iron lid inverts so it can be used as a griddle while cooking in the Dutch oven itself.
+Its cast-iron lid inverts to be used as a griddle while cooking in the Dutch oven.

 Like all Lodge cast iron Dutch ovens, this one is made in the U.S.A. and carries a lifetime warranty.

-This cast iron camp Dutch is a shallow oven that measures 12 inches in diameter and is 3.75-inches deep and weighs 19 pounds.
+This cast iron camp Dutch is a shallow oven that measures 12 inches in diameter is 3.75 inches deep, and weighs 19 pounds.

 Additional Size Options

 This Lodge cast iron Dutch oven comes in three more sizes that could suit you better.
 A quick size reference is laid out below.
-Click the links below to go through to Amazon and check them and their prices out.
+Click the links below to go through to Amazon and check them and their prices.

 - 1-Quart Dimensions 7.8 inches x 7.2 inches x 5.8 inches